-- 1. Copies of the new law on DISCIPLINE have been furnished all Division Headquarters for distribution to the Camps.
-Each Camp Commander is entitled to and should receive one, and paste it in his copy of the Constitution and Laws, under Article 24, Chapter 6, page 76, for the benefit and reference of his Camp.
-Camp Commanders and Camp Secretaries will be governed accordingly. - The attention of Camp Commanders, Secretaries and Treasurers is directed to the use of FORMS 9, 10, 12 and 14.
+1. Copies of the new law on DISCIPLINE have been furnished all Division Headquarters for distribution to the Camps.
+Each Camp Commander is entitled to and should receive one, and paste it in his copy of the Constitution and Laws, under Article 24, Chapter 6, page 76, for the benefit and reference of is Camp.
+Camp Commanders and Camp Secretaries will be governed accordingly.

-These Forms are prescribed by the Laws of the Order, and MUST BE USED.
-The use of any other than these IS FOR.
+II.
+The attention of Camp Commanders, Secretaries and Treasurers is directed to the use of FORMS 9, 10, 12 and 14.
+These Forms are prescribed by the Laws of the Order, and E SED The use of any other than these TS FOR.
 BIDDEN.
 It is hoped that it will not be necessary to again call the attention of Camp Commanders to this matter.
 These Forms may be obtained from Division Headquarters on Requisition Form 1.

-III.
-Form "B" (Treasurer's receipts for Camp dues, etc.) MUST be used by Camp Treasurers, as it carries an order for the password and countersign.
-The use of any receipt as a substitute for Form "B" is FORBIDDEN.
+111 Form "B" (Treasurer's receipts for Camp dues, etc.) order for the of as substitute for Form "B" is FORBIDDEN.
 This Form may be obtained from Division Headquarters.

-IV.
-Form "C" MUST be used by all Camps.
-It is an order drawn by the Secretary and approved by the Camp Commander, for disbursement of funds by the Camp Treasurer.
+IV Form "C" MUST be used by all Camps.
+It is an order drawn by the Secretary and approved by the Camp Commander for disbursement of funds by the Camp Treasurer.
 It is designed to assist Camp officers in keeping their accounts correctly.
 Camp Commanders will see that this order is complied with.
 This voucher is to be obtained from Division Headquarters on Form 1.

 V. Do not forget VETERANS' NIGHT, November 19th.
-Get out your full membership, have an interesting program, and invite the members of the GRAND ARMY OF THE REPUBLIC to be present; make a special effort to secure the attendance of all the Comrades in your neighborhood.
+Get out your full membership, have an interesting program, and invite the members of the GRAND ARMY OF THE REPUBLIC to be present; make a special effort to secure the attendance of all the Conrades in your neighborhood.
 Remember this is your DUTY-it should be a pleasure.
 Act PROMPTLY and make your celebration a success.